tngan/robjectory/README.md

 + `options.ignoreCapital` is a boolean indicating the format of key, the written style of constants and global variables commonly uses UPPERCASE.
 Default is false.
 + `options.isMutable` is a boolean indicating the mutability of the key-value pair.
 Once the key is registered, the corresponding value cannot be modified if this boolean is set to false.
 Default is false.
++ `options.isDual` is a boolean indicating the duality of the key-value pair.
+It can be used to search the key by value and vice versa.
+The dual will follow the same mutability and name convention.

 ```javascript
 robjectory.register('flag');